FlorianCHA/Gsub/README.md

 * <a href="./Gsub/exec/Gsub_windows.exe" download>Gsub for Windows 10</a>

-The second way is to install the Gsub package on pypi.
+The second way for linux is to install the Gsub package on pypi.
 For that you can use the follow command line :

 > pip install gsub